CrashOverrideProductions/GM-PIM-Reverse-Engineering/Emulation/Prototyping/Readme.md

-Collection of bits and bobs used in the proof of concept stage
+# Prototype Something Something Dark Side
+Collection of Info and Sketches for Prototyping PIM Emulation

+Mostly just 'Proof of Concept' and early thought processes

 It is not recomended to use any of this in a final product - only as a jumping off point

-## SpeedoDrive.ino
+## SpeedoDrive-V1.ino
     Currently Testing on Arduino Uno R3
     Plan is to use a ATTINY202.
     Still to develop KPH speed input.